bhavyap003/pocketpay/README.md

 * Maven
 * PostgreSQL
 * JPA / Hibernate
+* React

+## So Far

+The backend currently has REST APIs for users and accounts, including account creation, deposits, withdrawals, and transfers.
+It also includes basic validation, error handling, and database persistence.

-## Progress
+## Advancements

-The application is being built incrementally, starting with basic REST APIs and application structure, then progressing toward persistence, authentication, users, accounts, payments, and transactions.
+* Transaction history
+* Authentication
+* Authorization
+* React frontend
+* More payment-related features